techidaily/site-dvd-bd/source/_posts/step-by-step-guide-viewing-swf-files-on-windows-11-without-flash-player.md

 **![](https://www.winxdvd.com/resource/../seo-img/general-img/a7.png)3\.
 MKV Container Is as Universal as MP4 with High Quality**

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZblaBc-v2vs?si=CKW1gJwXQT2vZJYo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Since MKV supports any type of video/audio tracks and subtitles inside, and is quite efficient for storage and streaming, it's widely used on video transmitting.
 Usually, common DVD rippers can help rip a 4-8 GB DVD movie to a digital file in hundreds of MB, but you will get much quality loss.
 Only some seasoned DVD to MKV backup tools balance well on video file size and DVD ripping speed.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UoBCgLTmznE?si=MXXiGsd2qpd_DrzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2\.
 How to Convert DVDs to MKV Losslessly with WinX DVD Ripper